-- 1. When an employee's record consists of a combination of full-time and part-time service in regular or limited-term positions, except as provided in Section 4.C., below, part-time service shall be applied proportionately by using total hours worked to appropriate full-time requirements.
+- 1. When an employee's record consists of a combination of full-time and part-time service in regular or limited-term positions, except as provided in Section 4.D., below, part-time service shall be applied proportionately by using total hours worked to appropriate full-time requirements.
 For purposes of this Section, one thousand forty (1040) hours shall equal twenty-six (26) weeks and two thousand eighty (2080) hours shall equal fifty-two (52) weeks. - 2.
-When an agency/department head or his or her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
-A probation period may not be extended, except as provided in Section 1.D.4. and 5. of this Article, below, and an employee who is permitted by the agency/department to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
-An employee who is on probation may not transfer from one agency/department to another in the same class without the approval of the Chief Human Resources Officer. - E. Extension of Probation Periods - 1.
-The granting of an Official or Military Leave of Absence shall cause the employee's probation period to be extended by the length of the Official Leave or by the length of the Military Leave in excess of fifteen (15) calendar days.
-If the employee is on probation, the extended probation period resulting from the Official or Military Leave of Absence shall end with the first day of the pay period after said extended date.
-An employee who is suspended shall have his or her probation period ending with the first day of the pay period after said extended date. - 2.
-With the mutual agreement of a new probationary employee and his or her agency/department, the employee's new probation period may be extended at the sole discretion of the Chief Human
+When a Department Head or his or her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
+A probation period may not be extended, except as provided in Section 1.E.1., 2 and 3. of this Article, below, and an employee who is permitted by the department to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
+An employee who is on probation may not transfer from one department to another in the same class without the approval of the Chief Human Resources Officer.

+E. Extension of Probation Periods

+1. When an employee is absent from work and is not posting leave balances, the new hire and promotional probation periods shall be extended by the number of calendar days the absence exceeds the